UOS-COM-6018/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 > As always you can run `conda search --help` to learn about available options.
 {: .callout}

-> ## Discussion
->
-> What are some of the _potential_ benefits of specifying versions of each package, what
-> are some of the _potential_ drawbacks.
->
-> > ## Solution
-> > Specifying versions exactly helps make it more likely that the exact results of an analysis
-> > will be reproducible e.g. at a later time or on a different computer.
-However, not all versions
-> > of a package will be compatible with all versions of another, so specifying exact versions can
-> > make it harder to add or change packages in the future, limiting reusability e.g. with different
-> > data.
-> >
-> {: .solution}
-{: .challenge}

 You can create a Conda environment and install multiple packages by listing the packages that you wish to install, optionally including the version you wish to use.